 Youth Services provides safe, accessible and high quality programs for Koreatown youth.
 KYCC’s afterschool programs have been a mainstay in our organization since the day we opened our agency in 1975.

-Nearly forty years ago, we recognized the need for support for recently immigrated Korean youth who were having trouble adjusting, both culturally and linguistically, to life in the United States.
+Nearly forty four years ago, we recognized the need for support for recently immigrated Korean youth who were having trouble adjusting, both culturally and linguistically, to life in the United States.
 Today, with over 60 percent of Koreatown residents being foreign born, KYCC knows that essential services for all children in our multiethnic community are still a necessity, and that case management, enrichment activities, and academic services are critical to their emotional and educational well-being.

 KYCC offers afterschool programming for elementary, middle and high school students at two locations—on the eastern and western edges of Koreatown.
 Many of our students who arrive at KYCC as preschoolers grow with us through the elementary and middle school years, and move into volunteer and leadership positions when they become teenagers.